aws-cloudformation/aws-cloudformation-resource-providers-globalaccelerator/aws-globalaccelerator-accelerator/README.md

 # How to test locally
 2 ways of testing:
 1. Sam local invoke
-2. Deploy stack in your local (cfn submit and aws cfn create-stack)
+2. Deploy stack in your local (cfn submit and create-stack)

 Please don't modify files under `target/generated-sources/rpdk`, as they will be automatically overwritten.